simpleinjector/Documentation/source/using.rst

 .. container:: Note

-    **Warning**:  Simple Injector requires a call to **RegsterCollection** to be made, even in the absence of any instances.
+    **Warning**:  Simple Injector requires a call to **RegisterCollection** to be made, even in the absence of any instances.
 Without a call to **RegisterCollection**, Simple Injector will throw an exception.

 Just as with normal types, Simple Injector can inject collections of instances into constructors: